 While these practices have assumed different forms over the millennia, their purpose has remained constant: to end suffering.
 The current wave of mindfulness therapies, mindfulness coaching, mindfulness exercises, etc., owe most (or perhaps everything) to a stress-reduction program developed in the late 1970s by Dr. Jon Kabat-Zinn, a professor of medicine emeritus at the University of Massachusetts.

-The effectiveness of this eight-week program, aptly named Mindfulness-Based Stress Reduction (MBSR), to lower stress and enhance wellbeing has been – and increasingly is – supported by thousands of scientific research studies (click here to download a review article from 2012).
+The effectiveness of this eight-week program, aptly named Mindfulness-Based Stress Reduction (MBSR), to lower stress and enhance wellbeing has been – and increasingly is – supported by thousands of scientific research studies.

 The success of MBSR in healthcare settings sparked what is now called “The Mindfulness Movement," the widespread application of MBSR and other mindfulness practices into numerous areas of life, including primary schools, prisons, professional sports, finance, and even the British parliament, among many others.
 According to a recent article in Time magazine, The Mindful Revolution, there are now thousands of certified MBSR instructors in more than 30 countries.